 By 1948, all passengers known to have evacuated the airplane were on the shore and by 1954, those passengers started arriving at the firehouse.
 The rescue operation was terminated at 0100 on January 24, and officials believed that all persons aboard the accident airplane had been accounted for.
 Several days passed before World Airways, Inc., officials acknowledged that two men were missing.
-A review of the World Airways, Inc., passenger service system revealed that the original passenger manifest is derived from the reservations computers; however, since some booked passengers never actually board, the most accurate count is based on the flight coupons lifted when the passengers board the. airplane.
-Down-line stations are advised of the numbers of passengers boarded, the number deplaning at the following station, and the number continuing through.
+A review of the World Airways, Inc., passenger service system revealed that the original passenger manifest is derived from the reservations computers; however, since some booked passengers never actually board, the most accurate count is based on the flight coupons lifted when the Down-line stations are advised of the numbers of passengers board the airplane. passengers boarded, the number deplaning at the following station, and the number continuing through.
 The Boston airport office of World Airways had been advised that there were 196 passengers deplaning from World 30H in Boston.
 In this instance, the actual passenger count should have been 197 ticketed passengers because one passenger did not have his flight coupon lifted when he boarded.
-Further, a Massport employee injured at the accident scene was admitted to the hospital, and he was inadvertently reported as a passenger.
-Therefore, rescue and airline personnel were satisfied that all persons on World 30H had been accounted for.
+Further, a Massport employee injured at the accident scene was admitted to the hospital, and he was inadvertently reported as a passenger, Therefore, rescue and airline personnel were satisfied that all persons on World 30H had been accounted for.

 At the Safety Board's request, about 25 percent of the passengers submitted written statements regarding the evacuation and rescue.
 The context of the passengers' comments varied from a calm and orderly evacuation to a slightly hysterical one.
 The differences appear to depend on where the passenger was located and his/her proximity to a flight attendant who had the responsibility to determine the safest course of action.
 Several passengers commented that they had encountered difficulties in their use of the airplanes underseat life vests.
 A few passengers commented that they had problems retrieving the vests from under their seats.
 Several commented that they had difficulty opening the plastic packing of the vests.
-One flight attendant stated that she had to use her teeth.
+One flight attendant stated that she had to use her teeth..
 Some of the passengers believed mistakenly that the seat cushions were buoyant and threw cushions to those in the water.
 The cushions, however, were not designed to provide flotation.

 The most stressing element to the survivors was the cold water, 30° F, and ambient air temperature, 35° F. Most of the passengers were only partially immersed for a short time period as they made their way from the wing or slide/raft to the shore.
 One flight attendant however who exited the left side of the airplane required hospitalization for hypothermia after having been in the water for about 10 minutes.
-All of the passengers were exposed to the cold air temperature and the 4-kn wind after reaching the, shore.
-Several complained about the lack of timely and suitable transportation from the, accident site to the fire station and terminal area and the lack of a warm, comfortable holding area to accommodate all survivors, especially those survivors who were not injured.
-About 20 passengers were driven in an open-stake truck to the fire station swam to bassengers ied to an n, and in gine noise engineer overwing 2 engine 1 running.
-1tes after ubmitted ssengers one.
-The cimity to f action. se of the problems lifficulty ad to use ons were vere not
+All of the passengers were exposed to the cold air temperature and the 4-kn wind after reaching the shore.
+Several complained about the lack of timely and suitable transportation from the accident site to the fire station and terminal area and the lack of a warm, comfortable holding area to accommodate all survivors, especially those survivors who were not About 20 passengers were driven in an open-stake truck to the fire station iniured.
+25 minutes after they reached the shore.
+Passengers stated that they had to stand for over an hour on a cold, cement floor of the open fire station until they were released.
+One survivor, a physician, commented on the delays incurred assigning priority to the injured passengers.
+While the majority of the survivors were complimentary of the rescue efforts, they also commented on the lack of effective organization within the rescue' group.